As we near mid-December, I am sure you are all in the holiday swing one way or another.

 It’s festive, I promise!
 Last weekend my fiance and I were walking through the Philadelphia Christmas Village where everyone was perusing the wooden booths of homemade gifts with steaming mugs of hot chocolate and cider.
 Having something warm sounded so cozy, and I was thrilled when the booth had hot peppermint tea as a choice (among the cocoa and cider) and I enjoyed sipping along with everyone else WITHOUT feeling the sugar hangover later in the afternoon.

-Tip: Buy yourself a box of peppermint tea and keep a few teabags in your bag.
+Tip: Buy yourself a box of peppermint tea, I love Yogi Purely Peppermint Tea and keep a few teabags in your bag.
 I always find it a soothing way to relax whenever I have a quiet moment when staying at a family member’s house or even during a long airplane flight.

 Hope you have time to use some of these tips to make your holiday season healthy + bright!